Unemployment Compensation Appeals Information

 Request for Continuance of Hearing

-If for any reason you cannot attend the hearing, a request for a continuance (postponement) of the hearing should be mailed or delivered IMMEDIATELY to the referee named on the front of the Notice of Hearing.
+If for any reason you cannot attend the hearing, a request for a continuance (postponement and rescheduling) of the hearing should be directed IMMEDIATELY to the referee named on the front of the Notice of Hearing.
 This will be granted only for "proper cause" and upon terms deemed proper by the referee.
-If a continuance of the hearing is granted, a re-scheduling will follow.
+If a continuance of the hearing is granted, the hearing will be rescheduled.

 Request for Reopening After Scheduled Hearing

-A reopening of the referee's hearing may be requested by either party, should there be disagreement with any phase of it, by contacting the referee's Office.
-A request received before the referee's decision has been issued will be reviewed by the referee, and a reopening may be granted for good cause.
-A request received after the referee's decision has been issued will be treated as a request for further appeal to the Board of Review, from the referee's decision.
+Either party may request a reopening of an appeal hearing, by contacting the referee's office.
+A request received before the referee's decision has been issued will be reviewed by the referee.
+A reopening may be granted for good cause.
+A request received after the referee's decision has been issued will be treated as a request for further appeal to the UC Board of Review (board) from the referee's decision.
 Request for reopening must be made in writing and directed to the referee's office responsible for the hearing.

 THE UC REFEREE'S DECISION

-Following the hearing, the UC referee will consider the facts and issue a decision.
+Following the hearing, the referee will consider the facts presented at the hearing and issue a decision based on these facts.
 Copies of the decision will be mailed to the interested parties.

 Appeals must be filed within 15 days from the date the decision was mailed.
-Weekends and holidays are included in the 15 days.
-However, If the last day appeal falls on a Saturday, Sunday or holiday, the appeal period is extended to the next working day.
+If the fifteenth day of an appeal period falls on a day on which the UCSC is closed, the appeal period is extended to the next working day.

-If you feel that a conflict of interest would be created by any certain Board member's review of the further appeal, you may advise the Board of Review, in writing, of the reasons, and request that the specified member not participate in the decision.
+If you feel that a conflict of interest would be created by any particular board member's review of the further appeal, you may advise the board, in writing, of the reasons, and request that the specified member not participate in the decision.

 Copies of Referee Hearing Testimony